MicrosoftEdge/MSEdgeExplainers/PwaUriHandler/explainer.md

 | `paths`   | Optional            | Array of allowed paths relative to `base`        | `[]`                              |
 | `excludePaths` | Optional       | Array of disallowed paths relative to `base`     | `[]`                              |

-A URI matches a URI handler if it matches the `base`, at least one of values in `paths` if there are any, and does not match any of the values in `excludePaths`.
+In this scheme, a URI matches a URI handler if it matches the `base`, at least one of values in `paths` if there are any, does not match any of the values in `excludePaths`, and is [verifiably associated](#pwa-to-site-association) with the PWA.

 Requested URIs do not have to be within the requesting PWA's scope.
 In this scheme, any URI can be registered as part of the URI handling request.
 The `base` field is necessary because URIs from different domains can be requested.
 Not restricting URIs to the same scope or domain as the requesting PWA gives the developer freedom to use multiple domain names for the same content and handle them with the same PWA.
 See [this section](#pwa-to-site-association) for how cross-domain requests are validated.
 The `base` field can start with a `%*.` prefix to indicate the inclusion of subdomains.